alankent/magento2devbox-skeleton/README.md

   (https://git-for-windows.github.io/).
 As well as Git, it includes SSH, an xterm terminal emulator, and a useful collection of commonly used Linux commands.
+* On Mac, install "Brew" (https://brew.sh/) if you have not done so already.

 ## Setting Up a New Environment